 The SEC has modernized the requirements of Form 13F reporting.
-Filings in ASCII format are no longer accepted.
+Form 13F filings in ASCII format are no longer accepted.
 The new format, XML, allows computers to efficiently scrutinize all aspects of Form 13F, including the holdings summary.

-Simply complete our Excel template, define your filtering options, and Newsfile will prepare and file the Form 13F on your behalf.
+Simply complete our Form 13F Excel template, define your filtering options, and Newsfile will prepare and file the Form 13F on your behalf.
 Our cost effective solution makes Newsfile an easy choice.

-Complete our spreadsheet template to include cover page information, other managers reporting, other included managers, information table data, and filtering options.
+Complete our Form 13F spreadsheet template to include cover page information, other managers reporting, other included managers, information table data, and filtering options.

 |Send to Newsfile

 Provide your approval to file.
-Newsfile will submit the XML data to the SEC EDGAR system and provide you with an email acceptance message.
+Newsfile will submit the Form 13F XML data to the SEC EDGAR system and provide you with an email acceptance message.

-Contact us to learn how our software solution can work for you.
+Contact us to learn how our Form 13F software solution can work for you.

 About Form 13F